 I have a pond with waterfalls, and it is leaking due to cracked concrete in the base.
 There are also some areas around the rocks leaking.
 What can I do to seal or fill the cracks and keep water from leaking?
 I need it to waterproof, and fix some of the problems I have now with the concrete base.

-The best DIY product would be our Seal Tite Ultra product.
+The best DIY product on our Spray Lining and Coatings Storefront would be our Seal Tite Ultra product.
 It’s only available in Black, but it would allow maximum flexibility and elongation.
 This would help accommodate any possible future shifting.
 It also has the greatest adhesion, tensile strength, and abrasion resistance of all our DIY products.

 Our standard Seal Tite product line would also work if you are confident that there is no anticipated future expansion, contraction, or shifting.
 While our standard line can be varied in flexibility, it doesn’t have the same elongation ability as the Ultra line.
 The advantage of the standard Seal Tite is that the color is basically up to you.
 The easiest application is to apply in a shade of Grey.
 You can also apply the Grey as a base coat and top coat with the color coat if other colors are desired.